The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Experimental Evaluation

 \subsection{CBS-S Benchmarking}

-Our first results compare our CBS-S approach, consisting of the greedy randomized constructive algorithm and the greedy swapping local search algorithm, with the results obtained with MP as well as with WoodFisher-S. These results consist of the leftmost part of Tables \ref{table:mlpnet.rst}, \ref{table:resnet20.rst}, \ref{table:cifarnet.rst}, and \ref{table:mobilenet.rst}.
-In general, CBS-S produces more accurate models than MP and WF-S.
+We first compare our CBS-S approach, consisting of selection algorithms RMP and LS with the results obtained with MP as well as with WoodFisher selection (WF-S).
+These results consist of the leftmost part of Tables \ref{table:mlpnet.rst}, \ref{table:resnet20.rst}, \ref{table:cifarnet.rst}, and \ref{table:mobilenet.rst}.
+In general, CBS-S produces more accurate models than other selection methods.
+CBS-S alone even outperforms WoodFisher with weight update under extreme sparsity on a few tasks (see CBS-S and WF in Tables \ref{table:mlpnet.rst}, \ref{table:resnet20.rst}, \ref{table:cifarnet.rst}).